froggydood/worker-auth-providers-typed/README.md

 </p>
+This is a fork of worker-auth-providers, that adds proper typescript typings

 worker-auth-providers is an open-source providers to make authentication easy with workers.
 Very lightweight script which doesn't need a lot of dependencies.
 Plug it with any framework or template of workers.

 ## 🚀 Demo